The official 2014 Harmonized Tariff Schedule of the United States (HTS) is now available on the USITC website.

 Users may also wish to note that provisions and codes related to the Andean Trade Preference Act (ATPA) have been deleted.
 President Barack Obama proclaimed in December 2013 that the tariff treatment that had been provided under the ATPA program, which expired on July 31, 2013, should be removed from the HTS.

-The printed version of the 2014 HTS will be available within a few weeks and can be ordered from the Government Printing Office.
+The printed version of the 2014 HTS will be available within a few weeks and can be ordered from the Government Publishing Office.